salhasalman/authorship/README.md

 Authorship Attribution on Reviews (CICLING 2016)， you only need to download Amazon review.
 AA.sql: run this script to generate train+validation+test dataset.
 Each author will have 200 comments, total 1000 authors.
 data_processing.ipynb: the main code to do feature engineering.
-model.ipnb: code for LGBM model.
+model.ipynb: code for LGBM model.
+Final_AA_Group1.pdf: final presentation.
 ![feature importance](https://github.com/stephenkung/authorship/blob/master/final.png)